in-solubilia/insolubilia.github.io/content/posts/a phone should be a joy to use.md

 I don't use social media on my phone via apps anymore.
 I try to exclusively use them via the browser, and I turn off infinite scrolling if given the option.
 Having to press "next page" each time I want a new platter of content makes me stop and think about if that's the best idea.

 This also means that I don't get push notifications.
 I think it really depends on the person as to if push notifications are annoying or not; depending on how tuned-in you are, you might end up reflexively refreshing your activity page far more often than you would have if the phone forwarded that information to you.
-A semi-compromise is turning email notifications on, but that usually comes with an awful slew of promo content so I generally do not opt for that.
+A semi-compromise is turning email notifications on, but that usually comes with an awful slew of promo content, so I generally do not opt for that.

 ## DULLNESS